ankitects/anki-manual/math.md

 ### Template Conflicts

-As of Anki 2.1.20 / AnkiMobile 2.0.56, this workaround is no longer required, as `{{field}}` text inside fields no longer causes problems.
+As of Anki 2.1.20 / AnkiMobile 2.0.56 / AnkiDroid 2.13, this workaround is no
-If you need to support AnkiDroid or older Anki versions and want to keep using this syntax, please make sure you place the `{{=<% %>=}}` string at the very top of your front and back template, as recent Anki versions will not recognize it anywhere but the start.
+longer required, as `{{field}}` text inside fields no longer causes problems.
+If you need to support older versions and want to keep using this syntax, please make sure you place the `{{=<% %>=}}` string at the very top of your front and back template, as recent Anki versions will not recognize it anywhere but the start.

 For older versions: